June 2019 BWCAW Trip

 Day Three, Sunday, June 9

-Thankfully the wind was not a big issue that third day as we still had to go south, but it was noticeably cooler and the sky wasn't as cloud free nor clear.
+Thankfully the wind was not a big issue that third day as we still had to go south, but it was noticeably cooler and the sky wasn't as cloud free.
 We could see things building so didn't waste any time.
 Continuing southward, Fourtown lake narrows to a small river or stream between trees and cliffs which provides kind of an intimate and cozy feeling.
 The water also became shallow and rocky so one had to be vigilant.
 But that also added to the fun as we paddled slowly and carefully through those areas.

-The first portage that day was at a vary narrow part with a beaver dam in front and large, jagged slippery rocks where you have to disembark.
+The first portage that day was at a vary narrow part with a beaver dam in front and large, jagged slippery rocks where you disembark.
 It was tricky but no one or gear was damaged.
 The portage itself was only about ten Rods long but climbed steeply up about ten feet over a large rock and back down a bit more gradually to water level.
 The way was scattered with sharp jagged rocks making those ten Rods tricky and dangerous should you take a fall.
 But no one did.
 Then we had to put back in the water at another rocky and slippery spot.

 THEN, we paddled maybe ten rods diagonally across the puddle trapped between two beaver dams.
 You could hear small rapids on ahead.
 Out of the canoes again at a slightly less challenging rocky spot.
 This portage was a hundred and forty Rods up and along a rather sharp embankment then along a somewhat narrow trail.
 It didn't seem particularly treacherous since trees were all along the trail and down the side of the embankment.
 Should you slip off the trail you would likely have some pain but would certainly live to tell about it!
 It then descended gradually back to water level with an almost beach like place to board the canoes, the easiest re-boarding of the entire trip.

 After a short distance we came to our final portage, thirty Rods, which took us into Mudro Lake for our final paddle eastward to Entry Points 22/23.
-The last section of that paddle took us through a rather long, meandering and shallow "channel" through water grass and reeds, much like I imagine the place along the Nile where Moses' mother set him afloat in that little papyrus basket waterproofed with tar described in Genesis chapter two!
+The last section of that paddle took us through a rather long, meandering and shallow marsh through water grass and reeds, much like I imagine the place along the Nile where Moses' mother set him afloat in that little papyrus basket described in Genesis chapter two!
 What made it interesting and a bit unnerving was that the grass and reeds are just at or above eye level so you really can't see where you are going very well.
 With little side channels along the way it would be easy to get confused.
 One thing that helped with navigation there were the white scrape marks on some of the rocks barely below the surface made by previous canoes!
 They served as unofficial but unmistakable trail markers!
-Hope no one had to buy one of those rented $3000 canoes due to their trail marking for us!
+Hope no one had to buy one of those rented $3000 canoes due to their trail-marking for us!

 Coming to the end